 Replaying a dead letter event

 The most common cause of dead letter events is a server that is slow to respond.
-To reduce the risk:- Return a
+To reduce the risk:

 - Monitor the